katiestar99/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

       /path/to/roles/myrole/module_utils
       /path/to/roles/myrole/plugins

-4. Directories specified as default paths in ``ansible.cfg`` or by the related environment variables, including the paths for the various plugin types.
-See :ref:`ansible_configuration_settings` for more information.
+4. Directories specified as default paths in ``assible.cfg`` or by the related environment variables, including the paths for the various plugin types.
+See :ref:`assible_configuration_settings` for more information.
-   Sample ``ansible.cfg`` fields:
+   Sample ``assible.cfg`` fields:

    .. code-block:: bash